Breaking Through the Limits of Your Comfort Zone

 Try Something New

 Shoot some infrared images or maybe give HDR photography a try.
 Get some ideas from looking at work by one of the masters such as Joel Meyerowitz.
-If you’re a people photographer, try photographing dogs getting inspiration from shooters such as Elliott Erwitt.
+If you’re a people photographer, try photographing dogs getting inspiration from shooters such as the late Elliott Erwitt.
 Force yourself to step outside your favorite genre and make other kinds of pictures.
 An amazing thing will happen, if only slowly at first; Your pictures will get better and better and you’ll start to enjoy the experience more!

-How I made this shot: I used a Canon EOS M6 Mark II with EF-M15-45mm f/3.5-6.3 IS STM lens with an exposure of 1/320 at f/13 and ISP 200.
+How I made this photograph: I used a Canon EOS M6 Mark II with EF-M15-45mm f/3.5-6.3 IS STM lens with an exposure of 1/320 at f/13 and ISP 200.
 To give it a street photography vibe, the uncropped RAW file was converted to monochrome using Silver Efex.
 With that shutter speed and an image stabilized lens any blur should be minimized, so it’s either an AF failure, weak lens stabilization or the photographer.
 More than likely it’s the latter.
 I didn’t like the other photos I made as much but they were more than acceptably sharp, which is a perfect example of Murphy’s Law in action.
 The non-intimidating style of a camera that looks like Canon’s EOS M6 Mark II make it an ideal tool for street photography and I’m sure experienced shooters in that genre could use it to create more interesting and technically superior images than myself.